ommmm/ikewai-data/README.md

 **A Comment or Notes column** can be used for notes that apply to individual lines.
 In conversion to csv (comma-separated value format), entries in any text column with commas must be set off with quotation marks “ ” around the entries that contain commas.

 **Formatting.** Usually, working with the default of left-justified text and right-justified numerals is a good visual check on values, decimal points, and significant digits.
 Do not center-justify.
 Do specify number of decimal points and limit significant digits where appropriate (“precision as displayed”).

+**BEFORE**: This spreadsheet may be pretty to look at, but it is not calculation-ready.

+**DURING**: Here are some of the changes that have to be made.

+**AFTER**: Samples have meaningful unique IDs, and variables and formats are calculation-ready.

 **2. OBSERVATIONS**